eclipse-slm/resource-self-description-service/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment (please complete the following information):**

-- Version of Service Lifecycle Management [e.g. 1.0.0-SNAPSHOT]
+- Version of Self Description Service [e.g. 1.0.0-SNAPSHOT]

 **Additional context**
 Add any other context about the problem here.